Emanuel Benjamin Vella

 Vella was a Member of the Maltese Writers Association (which founded the Akkademja tal-Malti).
-He was also the renowned author of several Maltese publications that remain a heritage of Melitensia Libraries.
+He was also the author of several Maltese publications that remain a heritage of Melitensia Libraries.
 In the 1930s, with the collaboration of George Pisani.
 Vella published a series of children's reading books in the Maltese language to be used in primary grades in Maltese public (government funded) schools.
 The six books were a series called 'A Collection of Roses' (Gabra ta' Ward).
 They were printed in Great Britain by Headley Brothers, with some of the illustration designed by Robert Dingle, T.H.R. and G. Arcidcona.
 Vella included the works of Malta's first pioneers of the Maltese language, who had all contributed and worked so hard to ensure that Maltese became the official language of the Maltese Islands in 1934.
 The series was actively used in both public and private schools throughout Malta and Gozo until the late 1960s.
 Besides being a spokesperson and a major driver for the introduction of the teaching of the Maltese language in schools, Vella was also instrumental in introducing and monitoring the importance of the teaching of the English language too.
 He highlighted the fact that it should only be taught in the most proper and professional manner possible.
 Among his notable academic works are Gabra ta' Ward - Haz-Zabbar u l-Grajja Tieghu - Iz-Zejtun u Marsaxlokk - L-Istorja tal-Mosta bil-Knisja Taghha - L-Istorja ta' Hal Tarxien u Rahal Gdid - L-Istorja ta' Birkirkara bil-Kolleggjata Taghha - The Teaching of English in Our Primary Schools.
 The history and the story of the Maltese Islands was always very close to Vella's heart.
 He spent many years assisting Sir Themistocles Zammit with his various archaeological research, however always with a special focus on his own hometown, Mosta.